cauliyang/academic/content/en/post/008-Nei-Saitou-Neighbor-Joining/index.md

         return handle

     def catch_leaf(self):
-        """[show the partion list of leafs below the node, and mainly used to debug]
+        """show the partition list of leafs below the node, and mainly used to debug

         Returns:
-            [list]: [a list contained all leaf below the node]
+            list: a list contained all leaf below the node
         """

         LIST = []